SpringRole/sv-us-docs/source/index.html.md

 | --- | --- |
 | `null` | number of candidates in the given company from whom we are awaiting Input |
 | FAILED | number of candidates of the given company whose profile check has failed.
-| PENDING | number of candidates of the given company whose profile check is penfing.
+| PENDING | number of candidates of the given company whose profile check is pending.
-| VERIFIED | number of candidates of the given company whose profile check has been successfully verified..
+| VERIFIED | number of candidates of the given company whose profile check has been successfully verified.

 ## Get available packages